Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 While undoing the bolt, pay close attention to how the blade fits into the adapter on the shaft, which side of the blade is toward the mower deck, and the order in which the blade washers are installed on the retaining bolt.

-Ensure you’re fitting the new blade into the adapter with the proper side upwards and that the washers are replaced in the right way.
+Ensure you fit the new blade into the adapter with the proper side upwards and that the washers are replaced correctly.

 To screw it on, rotate it on the opposite side to which you’ve unscrewed it.
 If the blade rotates on the right, screw in the bolt counterclockwise.
 If it rotates on the left, screw in the bolt clockwise.